k8ssandra/k8ssandra/docs/content/en/tasks/troubleshoot/_index.md

 ![Quota UI showing change in Backend service quota from 5 to 50](gcp-quota-example2.png)

-## Amazon S3 bucket's region or name is misconfigured for backups
+## Bucket region or name for backups is misconfigured

 Among the operators installed by K8ssandra is Medusa, which provides backup and restore for Cassandra data.